Therefore, just as through one man sin entered into the world,

 and death through sin, and so death spread to all men, because all sinned. – Romans 5:12

 For All Have Sinned.
 We read in the last chapter that it was by the disobedience of Eve, and then Adam, that sin entered the world, and through sin death.
 In essence, you have a (spiritually) deadly infection called “sin” – which if left untreated, will kill your eternal soul, as the Bible tells us that the penalty of sin is death, which is separation from God.
 Unless corrected, this state of spiritual death will last for eternity, for your soul/spirit (again, I’m using those words interchangeably herein) will live on forever.
 Life can only be found in the presence of God – for it is only God who gives and sustains life.

 Therefore, realize that you’re a sinner, and it is this sin that separates you from God.
 It is exactly at this point that many will ask: “Hey, why am I being held responsible for the choices [sin] of Adam and Eve?
 I wasn’t even alive then!”
-We aren’t – Scripture is clear that we are each responsible for our own choices, actions, and sins after we reach the age of accountability.
+We aren’t – Scripture is clear that we are each responsible for our own choices, actions, and sins after reaching the age of accountability.